w3f/w3f-education/docs/Rust/section2/safe-math.md

 :::info Defensive, or safe math, wasn't just because of blockchain.

-Traditional banking also needs to utilize such practices within their codebase.
-Rather than use purely primitive, native types, **currency** math usually involves abstracting such operations into types which are more controlled.
+Traditional banking also needs to utilize such practices within its codebase.
+Rather than use purely primitive, native types, **currency** math usually involves abstracting such operations into more controlled types.

-A prime example is that banking also doesn't use floating point numbers, rather they use fixed-point arithmetic to mitigate the potential for inaccuracy or unexpected behavior.
+A prime example is that banking also doesn't use floating point numbers.
+Rather they use fixed-point arithmetic to mitigate the potential for inaccuracy, rounding errors, or other unexpected behavior.

 :::

-With Rust, there are numerous ways to use these tactics with primitive types.
+Rust has numerous ways to use these tactics with its type system.
 Of course, cases such as floating point numbers in financial situations should still be avoided.

 The following methods represent different ways one can handle numbers safely:

 ### Checked Operations

 **Checked operations** utilize a `Option<T>` as a return type.
-This simply means that if the resulting operation is invalid, i.e., an integer overflow, it will return `None`, and if successful, then `Some`.
+This means that if the resulting operation is invalid, i.e., an integer overflow, it will return `None`, and if successful, then `Some`.
 The only downside of using this type is the need to handle the `Option` type accordingly.

 This is an example of a valid operation: